May and Towson host Northeastern - WTOP News

 BOTTOM LINE: Towson hosts the Northeastern Huskies after Christian May scored 23 points in Towson’s 67-56 win against the Delaware Fightin’ Blue Hens.

 The Tigers are 9-0 on their home court.
-Towson averages 67.6 points and has outscored opponents by 3.7 points per game.
+Towson ranks second in the CAA at limiting opponent scoring, giving up 63.9 points while holding opponents to 42.6% shooting.

-The Huskies have gone 3-5 against CAA opponents.
-Northeastern is third in the CAA scoring 35.1 points per game in the paint led by Chris Doherty averaging 8.8.
+The Huskies are 3-5 in conference games.
+Northeastern ranks third in the CAA scoring 35.1 points per game in the paint led by Chris Doherty averaging 8.8.

 TOP PERFORMERS: May is averaging 12.3 points for the Tigers.
-Nendah Tarke is averaging 11.8 points and 1.8 steals over the past 10 games for Towson.
+Nendah Tarke is averaging 11.8 points over the last 10 games for Towson.

-Doherty is shooting 53.1% and averaging 13.5 points for the Huskies.
-Harold Woods is averaging 10.2 points over the last 10 games for Northeastern.
+Jared Turner is shooting 34.8% from beyond the arc with 2.0 made 3-pointers per game for the Huskies, while averaging 7.5 points.
+Doherty is averaging 15.2 points and 6.5 rebounds over the last 10 games for Northeastern.

 LAST 10 GAMES: Tigers: 8-2, averaging 70.0 points, 38.5 rebounds, 12.4 assists, 6.9 steals and 3.9 blocks per game while shooting 43.7% from the field.
 Their opponents have averaged 59.1 points per game.